jchu634/ShortsRedirector/README.md

 <h1>Shorts Redirector</h1>

 # About
-Shorts Redirector that redirects Youtube Shorts, so that they are viewed as a normal video.
+Shorts Redirector is an chrome extension that redirects Youtube Shorts, so that they are viewed as a normal video.

 # Permissions
 - Tabs + Webrequest